wassimbj/wassimbj.github.io/_blogs/full-text-search-in-postgres.md

     WITH arabic_syn, arabic_hunspell;
 ```

-Now as you can see in this pic, postgres now is lexemizing the words to it's synonym:
+Postgres now is lexemizing the words to their synonym we defined in the file:
 ![Synonym example](/blog/syn-dictionary-example.png)

 and this is an example of the query results in action: